Last Updated February 3, 2022

 The rogue of the British Overseas Territories, Turks and Caicos unveiled an economic residency program that offers quick residence permits to foreigners who either spend at least $300,000 building a new home or remodeling a distressed property, or who invest at least $750,000 in a company majority-owned by locals.

-If you’re good for the investment, you can enjoy not only zero income tax as a resident of Turks and Caicos but also no corporate tax, no capital gains tax, no property tax, and no inheritance tax.
+If you’re good for the investment, you can enjoy not only zero personal income tax as a resident of Turks and Caicos but also zero corporate tax rate, no capital gains tax, no property tax, and no inheritance tax.

 United Arab Emirates

 By setting up a free-zone company, you can start a 100% foreign-owned company in the UAE and get both a second residence and a tax residence certificate.
-You will need to follow several rules and check in at least a couple of times a year to keep your residence active.
+This increases the foreign investment flow into the country.
+You will need to follow several rules and check-in at least a couple of times a year to keep your residence active.

 If you’re looking for an ultra-cheap residence or offshore solution, this is probably not your best option, but it may work for entrepreneurs looking for one jurisdiction that can give them zero taxes on both their business and personal taxes.